dasch-swiss/dsp-das/docs/docs/workspace/search.md

 # Search and find data
 {: .no_toc }

-It's possible to look at data only in your own project or across all public projects stored in SUID.
-The SUID app offers three possible search tools to find your data: full-text, advanced and expert search.
+It's possible to look at data only in your own project or across all public projects stored in Knora web app.
+The Knora web app app offers three possible search tools to find your data: full-text, advanced and expert search.

 ## Table of contents
 {: .no_toc .text-delta }